dommy-g/Space-Resources-and-Exploration/README.txt

+Outfitting Mars habitat by using additive manufacturing and topology optimization

 tAMing particles is capturing an opportunity to apply for DoraHacks Space Resources and Exploration Grant.
 The grant opens up an opportunity to develop the project of outfitting Mars habitat further.